cta-observatory/ctapipe/docs/getting_started/index.rst

 *master* repo on cta-observatory's account.

 +++++++++++++++++++++++++++++
-6. delete your feature branch
+6. Delete your feature branch
 +++++++++++++++++++++++++++++

 since it is no longer needed (assuming it was accepted and merged in):